snowcoal/SnowcoalsTools/README.md

     FAWE command that smooths terrain into stairs and slabs.
 Works with overhangs/caves/etc FAWE command that does a 3 dimensional terrain smoothing operation.
 Works with overhangs/caves/etc

+This plugin works in 1.18 - 1.20.1, however the //smoothstairslab command only works in certain versions

 # CityGenerator Command

 This is a tool that generates cities using a maze-based algorithm.